 In Criminal Cases, the Plaintiff is typically identified as “The People,” which is the State on behalf of the victim.
 The Defendant is the individual(s) being accused of a crime or code.

-In Civil Cases, the Plaintiff is the person(s) who has alleged that a wrongdoing has been done to the them.
+In Civil Cases, the Plaintiff is the person(s) who has alleged that wrongdoing has been done to them.
 The Defendant is the person(s) or entity that has been accused of committing a wrongful act.

 A duty/responsibility placed on a civil or criminal defendant to prove or disprove a disputed fact;